The tight length spectrum of large-genus random hyperbolic surfaces with many cusps: Tight length spectrum

-\end{proposition} \begin{proof} On the event $\mathcal{A}_{g,L}$, we either fix a pair $\Gamma=\{\gamma_1,\gamma_2\}$ such that $\gamma_1$ and $\gamma_2$ intersect or a singleton $\Gamma=\{\gamma\}$ with $\gamma$ self-intersecting.
-Let us prove that for $C(\varepsilon,L) = \frac{4L}{\varepsilon}$ there exists a tight multicurve composed of at most $C(\varepsilon,L)$ disjoint curves with total length less than $8L(-\frac{M_1}{12M_0})^{\frac{1}{2}}$ that separates $X$ in at least two non-trivial parts.\\ Let us interpret $\Gamma$ as a ribbon graph in $X$ with vertices corresponding to the intersection points and edges to the segments of the curves between the intersection points.
+We interpret $\Gamma$ as a ribbon graph in $X$ with vertices corresponding to the intersection points and edges to the segments of the curves between the intersection points.
 We denote its genus by $g'$.
 Without loss of generality we will assume $g' < g/2$, because if $g' \geq g/2$ we may replace $\Gamma$ by a connected ribbon subgraph of genus smaller than $g/2$ as follows.
 When removing an edge from a ribbon graph of genus $h$, either the ribbon graph stays connected and has genus $h$ or $h-1$, or it disconnects into two ribbon graphs one of which has genus between $h/2$ and $h$.
 Successive removal of edges therefore allows us to extract a subgraph of $\Gamma$ of genus $g'$ satisfying $1 \leq g' < g/2$.

 Let $\Gamma^{'}$ be a regular neighbourhood of $\Gamma$ (or the subgraph just constructed) whose boundary is composed of $r'$ disjoint simple closed curves $\alpha_1,\cdots,\alpha_{r'}$.
 Writing $X \backslash \Gamma^{'} = \bigsqcup_{i=1}^{p}S_i$, we consider the set of indices $I$ such that $i \in I$ if and only if $S_i$ is a disk with cusps bounded by one of the $\alpha_j$ or a cylinder with cusps bounded by two distinct curves $\alpha_p$ and $\alpha_q$.
 Then we consider $\Gamma^{*} = \Gamma^{'} \cup \bigsqcup_{i\in I} S_i$ (see Figure~\ref{separating_subsurface}).
 This is a subsurface of $X$ of genus $g^* \geq g'$ with $r^* \leq r'$ boundaries $\beta_1,\ldots,\beta_{r^*}$ satisfying the following properties: \begin{itemize} \item The total length of the boundaries $\beta_1,\ldots,\beta_{r^*}$ is at most $4L(-\frac{M_1}{12M_0})^{\frac{1}{2}}$, which follows from $\Gamma$ having total length less at most $2L(-\frac{M_1}{12M_0})^{\frac{1}{2}}$. \item $2(g^*-g') + r^* \leq C(\varepsilon,L)$.
 To see this, let $J$ be the set of indices $j$ such that $\alpha_j$ separates a disk with cusps from the rest of the surface.
 In that case $2(g^{*}-g^{'})+r^{*} = r'-|J|$.
 On $\{\hat{N}_{g,\mu_g,0,\varepsilon} = 0\}$, any closed curve that is not separating a genus $0$ part from the rest of the surface has length at least $(-\frac{M_1}{12M_0})^{\frac{1}{2}}\varepsilon$.
 Thus, for each $i \in \{1,\cdots,r'\}\backslash J$ the curve $\alpha_i$ has length at least $(-\frac{M_1}{12M_0})^{\frac{1}{2}}\varepsilon$.
 Since the total length of the $\alpha_i$ is bounded by $4L(-\frac{M_1}{12M_0})^{\frac{1}{2}}$, we deduce $r'-|J| \le \frac{4L}{\varepsilon} = C(\varepsilon,L)$. \item If $g > C(\varepsilon,L)$, then $\Gamma^* \neq X$.
 This follows from our assumption on $g'$ and the previous property, since $g > C(\varepsilon,L)$ implies $g^* \leq g' + C(\varepsilon,L)/2 < g/2 + C(\varepsilon,L)/2 < g$. \item $\Gamma^*$ is not homeomorpic to a cylinder with cusps or to a disk with cusps.
 This is immediate in the case a ribbon subgraph of $\Gamma$ was used, since then $g^* \geq g' \geq 1$ by construction.
 Otherwise, this follows from the fact that $\Gamma^* \supset \Gamma$ contains either a pair of distinct tight closed geodesics or a self-intersecting tight closed geodesic, while a cylinder with cusps has at most one primitive tight closed geodesic and a disk with cusps has none. \end{itemize}